michaeljohnbarr/django-timezone-utils/README.rst

 Changelog
 ---------
+- 0.12 Add support for Django 2.1.
+Support Python 3.7.
+Drop support for Django 1.8.
 - 0.11 Removed reference to django.db.models.fields.subclassing.SubfieldBase, which means that only Django 1.8+ is now supported.
 Removed support for Python versions < 2.6.
 The Django 1.6 series was the last to support Python 2.6.
 Added testing support for Django 1.10.
 Changed development status from Beta to Production/Stable.
 - 0.10 Added testing support for Python 3.5 and Django 1.9.
 - 0.9 Corrected a bug to where ``time_override`` caused invalid date due to not converting to the correct timezone first.
 Refactored conversion code.
 Added testing support for Django 1.8.
 Removed Django from setup requirements - the onus of having a supported version of Django is on the developer.